eternaldensity/Sandcastle-Builder/README.md

 - Fixed Badges Earned redacted icon not showing due to missing s
 - Warn on the ONG if not saved in over a newpix (the time since save counter now counts regardless of whether you have autosave)
 - No ASHF if you have no boosts to buy and all tools have infinite price
+- Recycling Beanie desc(ription) fix, added the upgrade button also

 ## 2.59
 - Some new badges